phpbb/documentation/development/extensions/tutorial_notifications.rst

 Usually the action that was taken that resulted in this notification.
 Commonly the action is made bold and everything else is regular, as shown in the `language file`_.

-We send the sender's username as a second argument, which will be inserted in our notification title's placeholder: ``%s``.
+Note that our language string has a string placeholder ``%s`` which is why we also send the sender's username as the second argument.
 The username can be easily retrieved by the ``$user_loader`` object.
 All the data for this user has already been queried, as we provided the user identifier in the users_to_query_ function.
-So no additional SQL queries have to be ran.
+So no additional SQL queries will be run.

 .. code-block:: php